Creating your own affirmations is an effective way to help you achieve your goals if you employ the principles.

 The key is being the change.

-With a phrase on the bathroom mirror, the morning is a great way to make sure that you have at least one affirmation treatment a day.
+With a phrase on the bathroom mirror, your morning routine is a great way to ensure you have at least one affirmation treatment a day.

 The “dose” should be at least three or four times a day, however.